-- (2) ELIGIBILITY. (a) To be eligible for a license as a ringside physician, an applicant shall hold a credential to practice medicine in Wisconsin in accordance with ch.
+- (2) ELIGIBILITY. (a) To be eligible for a license as a ringside physician, an applicant shall hold a license to practice medicine in this state issued under ch.
 448, Stats. - (b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
 IX.